looxis-renaud/remotecontrolled_electric_winch/README.md

 IO 2 (VESC_TX)   //connect to COMM Port "RX" on Vesc

-IO 15 (Servo Signal) // connect red wire to 5V, black or brown wire to GND and yellow or white cable to Pin 15
+IO 15 (Servo Signal) // connect red wire to 5V, black or brown wire to GND and yellow or white cable to Pin 15.
+Servo is in neutral state by default

-ToDo: Connect Relay for Fan/Warning Light Control
+IO 12 (Relay Signal) // connect red wire to 5V, black wire to GND and white cable (signal) to Pin 12.
+Wire your Warning Light and VESC Cooling Fan through the relay module.
+Relay is off by default, will be turned on once the Remote/Transmitter is turned on.

 ## PIN Setup Transmitter:
 IO 15 (BUTTON_UP) //together with GND connect with push button for UP Command

 IO 12 (BUTTON_DOWN ) //together with GND connect with a push button for STOP/BRAKE Command

+IO 14 (BUTTON_THREE ) // additional /optional Button for Relay and Servo Control.
+Click once to deactivate Relay (Fan and Warning light), Click again to turn on again.
+Long Click to trigger the Emergency Line Cutter (Servo).
+Doubleclick to move Servo to Neutral Position again.
+By default, the Servo is in neutral position, and Relay is off.
+Turning on the Remote will turn on the Relay automatically.

 ## Line auto stop in VESC
 Line auto stop can be implemented within VESC with vesc_ppm_auto_stop.patch